hatfieldlibrary/oai-provider-service/README.md

 With this boilerplate out of the way, you should be able to restart and connect to your new repository.

-You are on your own from this point, but these are a few things you should know.
+You are on your own from this point, but here are a few things you should know.

 *  You will need to define the OAI services you can provide from your data source and make necessary adjustments to your repository classes and `Configuration`.